thebaronalex/notes-anywhere/README.md

 # Notes Anywhere

-> A Vue.js project made with Vue2, Vuetify, Vuex, Vue Router, VueFire + Firebase (DB & Auth), and PWA
+> A Vue.js project made with Vue2, Vuetify, Vuex, Vue Router, VueFire + Firebase (DB & Auth), Webpack (Minifying, Prod Builds, Hot Reloading), and PWA\Service Workers.

 > Notes anywhere is a simple app to track notes on any device.